min2ha/ukwa-site/content/target/72020/index.en.md

   "start_date": "2018-10-03T09:00:00Z"
 }

-# Bleddfa Centre for the Creative Spirit, The

 The Bleddfa Centre for the Creative Spirit was founded in 1974 bu James Roose-Evans in Knighton, mid-Wales and aims to provide ‘a Centre for those exploring the relationship between creativity and spirituality and how the two can lead to a richer and fuller life for each of us'.